Andreili1000/ioBroker.hydrawise/README.md

 #### readstatus

 This command will read in the hydrawise controller configurations.
 This is done automatically once the adapter starts.
-The configuration must be re-read whenever the hydrawise controller congiration has changed since the adapter start.
+The configuration must be re-read whenever the hydrawise controller configuration has changed since the adapter start.

 #### Changelog